ornithoptergobrrrrr/sw_astrogation/README.md

 Click two or more systems or type them into the Hyperspace Route Plotter to plot a course.
 Add a system by clicking on Log System/Add Planet and typing in the system's name and Galactic Grid coordinates.
 It will automagically populate into the cell cluster.
 Add a custom hyperlane by either typing a name and a string of systems into the Manual Hyperlane Plotter or use the Click-to-Plot system by activating the checkbox.
-After creating custom hyperlanes and systems, click the Generate Hyperlane Grid button to connect your custom systems and hyperlanes to the rest of the galaxy.
+After creating custom hyperlanes and systems, click the Generate Hyperlane Grid button in Memory Core Management to connect your custom systems and hyperlanes to the rest of the galaxy.
-Load/Export systems and hyperlanes with the buttons on the bottom left corner once you've made your custom edits.
+Load/Export systems and hyperlanes with the buttons in Memory Core Management once you've made your custom edits.

 Credits
 Uses Claude and Gemini for the codebase